 Based on these two scenarios, we extracted climate-related risks and opportunities in line with the TCFD recommendations.
 We then identified transition risks (policy/legal regulations, technology, market, reputation), physical risks (acute and chronic), and opportunities (products and services) that are brought about by climate change.

-Reference scenario | 1.5/2°C Scenario: IEA NZE 2050 4℃ scenario: IPCC SSP5-8.5, RCP8.5 |
+| Reference scenario | 1.5/2°C scenario: IEA NZE 2050 4°C scenario: IPCC SSP5-8.5, RCP8.5 |

-Target business scope | Eight group companies related to home appliances, remodeling, and logistics businesses |
+| Target business scope | Eight group companies related to home appliances, renovations, and logistics businesses |

-Target year | Impact as of 2030 |
+| Target year | Impact as of 2030 |

-Time axis | Based on the fact that the effects of climate change may become apparent over a long period of time, the short-term and medium- to long-term timelines are defined as follows.
+| Time axis | Based on the fact that the effects of climate change may become apparent over a long period of time, the short-term and medium- to long-term timelines are defined as follows.

-・Short-term: Current ~ 1 year ・Mid term: 1 to 5 years ・Long term: 5 years ~ |
+・Short-term: Current to 1 year ・Medium term: 1 to 5 years ・Long term: 5 years ~ |

 [Scenario analysis results]

-For example, in the 1.5°C/2°C scenario, carbon taxes and strengthened regulations related to energy conservation are expected, which will lead to increased costs for our Group.
-As of 2030, the risk that will have the greatest impact on our finances is the increased costs due to the introduction of a carbon tax, which is expected to amount to approximately 1.7 billion yen.
+For example, in the 1.5°C/2°C scenario, carbon taxes and strengthened regulations related to energy conservation are expected, which will lead to increased costs for the Group.
+As of 2030, the risk that will have the greatest impact on finances is the increased costs due to the introduction of a carbon tax, which is expected to amount to approximately 1.7 billion yen.

 Identifying risks and opportunities posed by climate change